 Despite not having finished high school due to finding herself homeless while still a teenager, Bella invested in her own education as an adult and subsequently taught for many years with Mt Eliza Centre for Executive Education (listed by Forbes Magazine as one of the world’s top 25 business schools).
 She is a member of Mensa, has qualifications in Journalism, Non-Profit Management & Adult Education, has studied Psychology, Marketing & Communications… She is also a member of the Council on Foundations, & licensed with the Commission for Children & Young People [License # 7849/78846].

 Her media and presentation background includes a career in radio, hosting movies premieres at Warner Bros, to black-tie charity events, through to week-long corporate professional development retreats…

-Bella is an award-winning photographer who has had several exhibitions and whose work has been featured in a variety of formats, including the international Historic Photographer of the Year Awards.
+Bella is an artist and award-winning photographer who has had several exhibitions and whose work has been featured in a variety of formats, including several of her photographs being shortlisted in the international Historic Photographer of the Year Awards.
 She is also an official photographer for the prestigious Bradt Travel Guide company.